sderosiaux/every-single-day-i-tldr/README.md

 > Note for my past/current/future employer: this is stuff I'm reading mostly off work of course. :see_no_evil:

+# 03-01-2018

+- https://www.zachaysan.com/writing/2017-12-30-zero-width-characters Fingerprinting with Zero-Width Characters and homoglyths.
+Love it!

 # 02-01-2018

 - https://github.com/javascript-obfuscator/javascript-obfuscator JS obfuscators are getting back